 The mountain lion occurs only in the western hemisphere and has one of the most extensive ranges of any land mammal, from the Straights of Magellan in South America to the Canadian Yukon.
-The major reduction in mountain lion distribution has come as a result of its extirpation from areas of historic range in the eastern United States and Canada.
-In Arizona, mountain lions are absent only from the areas heavily impacted by human development.
+In Arizona, mountain lions are widely distributed and are expanding into regions where they were once rare.
 In general, the distribution of mountain lions in Arizona corresponds with the distribution of its major prey species, deer.

-Mountain Lion Fact Sheet —The facts about Arizona’s robust and expanding mountain lion population
+Understanding Mountain Lion Mangement in Arizona — The facts about Arizona’s robust and expanding mountain lion population

 Mountain lions were classified as a “predatory animal” by the territorial legislature in 1919 and were subject to a bounty of $50 dollars.
 This status continued until 1970 when the mountain lion was classified as a big game animal, and a tag was required to hunt one.
 In 1981, a mandatory checkout procedure and other reporting requirements were instituted by the Arizona Game and Fish Commission.
 Data from the reporting information indicates that lion harvests have gradually increased over time but have remained fairly consistent over the past 20 years and range between 250 and 350 animals per year, of which approximately 12 percent are taken for livestock depredation incidents.
 Spotted kittens and females accompanied by spotted kittens are protected by state statutes, and reports of any illegal harvest are investigated thoroughly by wildlife managers.

 The hunting season in Arizona allows unlimited tags with a bag limit of one mountain lion per hunter per year.
 Occasionally, bag limits are increased in limited areas for the purpose of management, research, or protecting prey species of concern.
 Beginning in 2018, this management approach will be removed and a bag limit of one mountain lion per hunter per year will apply statewide.